 A native of Los Angeles, Shari couldn’t always rely on getting support from where we need it most: family.
 After suffering years of abuse, she was finally placed in the foster care system at the age of 15.

 After high school Shari “aged out” of the foster care system and was out on her own.
 Determined to not end up as a statistic (80% of children who age out of foster care end up homeless), Shari successfully enrolled in college and began the next phase of her life.
 But living on her own without any support system was a daunting challenge.

-“Shari has done all the right things in the face of unimaginable adversity, so it was our honor to help her with the balance she needed to purchase reliable transportation to keep her on the road to success.
-The goal of our foundation is to help people who are equally committed to help themselves and Shari exemplified that.
+“Shari has done all the right things in the face of unimaginable adversity.
+The goal of our foundation is to help people who are equally committed to help themselves and Shari exemplifies that,” said Greg Perlman, Founder of ALL WAYS UP.
 The possibilities for her life are endless.”

 ALL WAYS UP salutes the Social Justice Learning Institute and its innovative approach to improve the community.
 For more information about the Social Justice Learning Institute, please go to www.sjli.org.

 LaIndia Santos-Phillips grew up in PK Management housing in Sharon Hill, Pennsylvania.
 She was one of the first recipients of an ALL WAYS UP Scholarship and her first trip to Los Angeles for the annual leadership workshop was transformative.READ MORE